functionguyy/alx-higher_level_programming/0x06-python-classes/README.md

 ## What is an attribute

-Functions and variables that defined inside a class are known as **methods** and **fields** respectively.
+Functions and variables that are defined inside a class are known as **methods** and **fields** respectively.
 These **fields** and **methods** are collectively referred to as **attributes** of the class.